flaturtha/CharlieChan/_short-stories/dog-biter.md

 He seemed in no way anxious to satisfy the astounded callers that, he was simply a person with a boyish sense of fun and not a lunatic.

 “That’s the way to train dogs,” he said, eyeing Hawke truculently from head to foot.
-“Bite ’em ”
+“Bite ’em!”

-He slashed the ground with a flexible- handled leather dog-whip.
+He slashed the ground with a flexible-handled leather dog-whip.

 “Are you Mr. Arnold Wickham?” queried Hawke.

 “Yes.
 You a lawyer or something?”

 “No.”

 “Then watch out you don’t annoy me in any way, or I shall let Pete take a bite out of you.
 Have a peanut,” ho added surprisingly, digging a handful from his jacket-pocket.
 “No?
 Well, I will.
 I like ’em—always carry some.”